Redaguoti

 The warn action is intended to send a warning to your users when they open vulnerable versions of the application.
 Users can choose to bypass the warning and access the application for subsequent launches.

 For both actions, you can customize the message the users see.
 For example, you can encourage them to install the latest version.
 Additionally, you can provide a custom URL the users navigate to when they select the notification.
-Note that the user must select the body of the toast notification in order to navigate to the custom URL.
-This can be used to provide additional details specific to the application management in your organization.
+The user must select the body of the toast notification in order to navigate to the custom URL.
+The notification can be used to provide more details specific to the application management in your organization.

 Note

-The block and warn actions are typically enforced within a couple of minutes but can take up to 3 hours.
+Block and warn actions are typically enforced within a few minutes, but can take up to three hours.

 Minimum requirements